AxiansITSecurity/Restsh/README.md

 This framework includes [MO](https://github.com/tests-always-included/mo), a mustache template engine written in bash.

 Restsh is not a standalone shell.
-It sets only some environment variables and defines helper functions to access and parse REST-API's.
+It transforms the Bash shell into a powerful commandline to access REST-API's and parse the responses.
 You can combine the power of bash, curl, jq and mustache to interact with REST-API's.

-Restsh is one of the core components of the [Axians Automation Framework](https://www.axians.de/app/uploads/sites/72/2025/10/Axians-Automation-Framework_web.pdf), which enables the automation of F5 environments using GitLab pipelines.

 ## Available modules